exposit/katamoiran/_posts/2017-01-16-secrets-and-shadows.md

 I picked "paranormal romance" for my "vivid color" but you could certainly change that by using different character building options and different Principles and Dramatic moves.

 The core should be a pretty solid solo experience, with plenty of guidelines for what to do next and how to push the story forward.
-And I heavily refined is how Currency works, to make it more solo friendly.
+And I heavily refined how Currency works, to make it more solo friendly.

 I also included a simple Oracle for those without Mythic or solo experience.
 Using this Oracle is not required, of course.